PhileCMS/Phile/content/index.md

 If you create a folder within the content folder (e.g. `content/sub`) and put an `index.md` inside it, you can access that folder at the URL
 `http://yousite.com/sub`.
 If you want another page within the sub folder, simply create a text file with the corresponding name (e.g. `content/sub/page.md`) and you will be able to access it from the URL `http://yousite.com/sub/page`.
-Below we've shown some examples of content locations and their corresponing URL's:
+Below we've shown some examples of content locations and their corresponding URL's:

 | Physical Location           | URL                   |
 | --------------------------- |:----------------------|